Turnage-Digital/Holmes/docs/PHASE_2.md

 2. Create `docs/domain/` for diagrams and copy template from `docs/MODULE_TEMPLATE.md`.
 3. Update `docs/RUNBOOKS.md` with Phase 2 rehearsal steps once first dry-run completes.

+## 8. Current Status Snapshot

+- Workflow orders now have a full lifecycle: the aggregate gained states/guards to progress from invite through ready-for-routing, block/resume, and cancellation.
+These transitions are surfaced via MediatR commands in the workflow application layer, and intake commands feed the gateway hooks (submission + acceptance) so orders advance as soon as intake sessions finish.
+- Workflow persistence expanded with EF infrastructure: DbContext, repositories, and migrations back the aggregates while an `order_summary` projection and real-time broadcaster keep clients updated.
+The host registers the infrastructure, exposes REST +
+  SSE endpoints, and the client Orders page now listens to `/orders/changes` for live status updates.
+- Consent storage + intake APIs are wired together end to end, and cancellation support with matching migrations ensures the database mirrors the new domain state.
+Backend/component tests reflect the new behaviors, and the suite stays green after the
+  FluentAssertions removal.
+- Introduced Specification pattern support (shared `ISpecification`/`SpecificationEvaluator`) and refactored Users/Customers controllers to compose queries via module-specific specifications instead of ad-hoc LINQ.
+This keeps filtering, inclusion, and paging logic inside the domain/application layers and prepares us to split Workflow’s ACL behind a dedicated adapter in a follow-up slice.

 This document is the authoritative reference for Phase 2 delivery; update it at each checkpoint to reflect decisions, scope changes, and readiness status.